tthinh188/BreakingBricks/README.md

 ## Rubric
 * 40 - Participation
+* 20 - Working States in the Game
+* 20 - Deflection of the ball is fluid and fun to play
+* 20 - Game keeps track of score, lives, and level.

 # Lab 12 - Binary File I/O
+One way that we will modernize this game is by allowing the user to save.
+When the original Breakout was developed there was no way of saving a game, and once the power was turned off, all scores and progress were lost.

+We will use binary file I/O to save and load the game.

+The game should be saved whenever a user exits the screen.
+If there is a save file present upon loading the game, the previous game state should be loaded instead of starting a new game.
+If the user runs out of lives during the game, any previous save files should be deleted.
+If the game is loaded into its game over state, no save file should be created.

+__Things you will need to keep track of.__
+* Game
+  * Score
+  * Level
+  * Lives
+* Ball
+  * Location
+    * X-Position
+    * Y-Position
+  * Motion
+    * Velocity
+    * Theta
+    * __OR__
+    * X-Velocity
+    * Y-Velocity
+  * State __(Use this for Lab 13)__
+    * Power-Up Status
+      * Power-Up Type
+      * Power-Up Time
+* Paddle
+  * Location
+    * X-Position
+    * Y-Position
+* Bricks __(for each brick)__
+  * Location
+    * X-Position
+    * y-Position
+  * Status
+    * Health
+    * Power-Up Brick __(Use this for lab 13)__

 ## Submission
 For this lab, you will present your results to your instructor in the Week 13 Scrum.